Controlling the Learning Rate in Machine Learning

 On the other hand, if you study too slowly, you may finish learning after the exam has already taken place.

-The same goes for machine learning models.
+The same principle applies to machine learning models.

 The hyperparameter that determines how quickly a model learns is the Learning Rate